Olivia5k/trans-hub/content/en/docs/Feminizing HRT/Androgen-blockers-progestogens/_index.md

 {{% /pageinfo %}}

-In order for estrogen to be efficient, the action of **testosterone MUST be blocked**, one way or the other.
+In order for estrogens to be efficient, the action of **testosterone MUST be blocked**, one way or the other.

-If **monotherapy** does not work for you, the solution lies in **anti-androgens**, or androgen blockers - sometimes only refered to as blockers.
+If **monotherapy** does not work for you, the solution can lie in **anti-androgens**, or androgen blockers - sometimes only refered to as blockers.
+Blockers actually encompass a great variety of medications, working in differents ways.

-Having an orchiectomy or vaginoplasty allows for stopping anti-androgens, but not estrogens.
-(It is in reallity a bit more complicated, and you can refer to the page on DHEA and intracrinology to know more about this issue.)
+It is usually considered that orchiectomy or vaginoplasty allows for stopping anti-androgens, but not estrogens.
+It is in reallity a bit more complicated, and you can refer to the page on DHEA and intracrinology to know more about this issue.

 ## Summary table of androgen blocking alternatives ##